 Directions to Gengenbach

 Gengenbach is on the western edge of the Black Forest, about 40 kilometers south east of Strasbourg.
-The Black Forest Mountain Route (Schwarzwaldhochstraße), part of the Bundesstraße 500, runs nearby and offers easy access.
+The Black Forest Mountain Route (Schwarzwaldhochstraße), part of the Bundesstraße 500, runs nearby and offers easy access and a scenic drive.